How to Conduct a Panel Interview: 7 Steps for Success

 Step 5: Introduce Each Panel Interviewer

 Introductions set a tone, establish trust, and are a great way to reinforce your organization’s commitment to diversity and inclusion.
-Each panelist should introduce themselves including their name and title, at a minimum.
+Each panelist should introduce themselves by name and title at a minimum.
 A brief explanation of how their role or department would interface with the open role is helpful to add context for the candidate.

-A further level of inclusion can be added to introductions by indicating your preferred pronouns after your name and title.
-This small action helps candidates understand better how you wish to be referred to and, in return, opens the door for others to be their authentic selves, as well.
+Add a further level of inclusion to introductions by indicating your preferred pronouns after your name and title.
+This small action helps candidates understand better how you wish to be referred to and, in return, opens the door for others to be their authentic selves.
 Allow others to state their pronouns as they feel comfortable.

 Step 6: Take Turns Asking Interview Questions

-Since one of the advantages of interviewing in a group panel format is immediate access to varying perspectives and experiences, you should leverage the people in the room.
+Since one of the advantages of conducting a group interview is immediate access to varying perspectives and experiences, you should leverage the people in the room.

-The hiring manager will often act as the “lead” during a panel interview, facilitating the conversational flow and line of questioning.
+The hiring manager will often act as the “lead” during a panel-style interview, facilitating the conversational flow and line of questioning.
 But, it’s also important that other panelists ask appropriate clarifying questions as well.
-For instance, if the panelist is a SME, they should use their expertise to ask questions about the candidate’s experience.
+For instance, if the panelist is an SME, they should use their expertise to ask questions about the candidate’s experience.

 To avoid penalties and lawsuits, it’s important to ensure your interview questions and hiring practices are fair and don’t violate any labor laws.
 Ensuring that all panelists know which questions they are asking is key.